Sophie Walker: Family life

-Walker is married to Christopher Naylor, the chief executive officer of Barking and Dagenham council.
+Walker is married to Christopher Naylor, the former chief executive officer of Barking and Dagenham council.
 They live in London and have one daughter.

-Grace, Walker's daughter from a previous marriage, has Asperger's syndrome and Walker wrote a blog to give her daughter's life a voice.
+Grace, Walker's daughter from a previous marriage, has Asperger's syndrome and Walker wrote a blog to give a platform to her daughter's experiences.
 This was published as the book Grace Under Pressure.
 Walker has accepted an advocacy role with the National Autistic Society.

 Media appearances

 Walker has appeared on a number of media broadcasts within the UK including a panel discussion on free speech and equality with Jordan Peterson and Michael Fabricant for The Wright Stuff.
-Regarding the discussion she stated, "I think the difference between Jordan and me is that we look at evidence and we lean towards different theories.
+Regarding the discussion she stated: "I think the difference between Jordan and me is that we look at evidence and we lean towards different theories.
 So, Jordan's theory is very much evolutionary, that there are inherent differences in men and women, mine is very much more social role theory, if you like, that men and women are taking on different roles due to the expectations that society puts on them."
 In 2015, she was listed as one of BBC's 100 Women.
-In 2018, Walker was named by Vogue as one of the "New Suffragettes".
+In 2018, Walker was named by Vogue magazine as one of the "New Suffragettes".